Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Curl/in-mathics.rst

    :depth: 1
    :local:

-Mathics is extensible; it allows creation of new functions, and new builtin functions all using the Mathics language.
+Mathics3 is extensible; it allows creation of new functions, and new builtin functions all using the Mathics3 language.

-So before writing this in Python or in SymPy, let us see how to do this in Mathics itself.
+So before writing this in Python or in SymPy, let us see how to do this in Mathics3 itself.
 We are only going to try the first two forms, curl in two and three dimensions.

-*Note:* by the time you are reading this ``Curl`` has already been added to Mathics.
+*Note:* by the time you are reading this ``Curl`` has already been added to Mathics3.
 So we will instead define a "builtin" function ``MCurl`` (Mathics Curl) so that we don't have function name clashes.

 Two-dimensional Mathematical Definition